BDC Hamburger Icon

 Winter weather has some surprising effects on consumer behavior.
 Collectively, these effects are known as the “cold weather effect.”

-“The cold weather effect is the phenomenon by which businesses see an increase in profits during periods of cold weather,” said Max Benz, founder and CEO of BankingGeek.
-“While the exact cause of this boost is not fully understood, there are a number of theories that have been put forward to explain it.”
+“The cold weather effect is the phenomenon by which businesses see an increase in profits during periods of cold weather,” explained Max Benz, founder and CEO of BankingGeek.
+“While the exact cause of this boost is not fully understood, there are several theories that have been put forward to explain it.”

 Here are some of the theories that attempt to explain the cold weather effect:

-• People can get used to cold weather.
-A 2022 study by the Federal Reserve Bank of San Francisco found that the “sensitivity of retail sales to precipitation, snow, and cold weather declines with historical experience.”
+• People can get used to cold weather: A 2022 study by the Federal Reserve Bank of San Francisco found that the “sensitivity of retail sales to precipitation, snow and cold weather declines with historical experience.”
 This means shopping and spending can increase during cold weather events as shoppers become more accustomed to wintry weather.
-Tan’s research found that areas with historically consistent cold weather at specific times of the year are likelier to see increased sales during that time.
+Researchers found that areas with historically consistent cold weather at specific times of the year are likelier to see increased sales during that time.
 In contrast, unusually cold weather in areas where cold weather events are more uncommon might make people stay indoors, resulting in lower sales.

-• Online shopping is always open.
-While cold weather events such as snow, sleet and ice can make it difficult to travel to shopping areas, online shopping has no such barriers.
+• Online shopping is always open: While cold weather events such as snow, sleet and ice can make it challenging to travel to shopping areas, online shopping has no such barriers.
 In cold weather, people can shop from the comfort of their own homes.

 FYIDid you know